 The nearest airports are in Rovaniemi (1 h 30 min by car) and Kuusamo (1 h 15 min).
 The Rovaniemi International Airport offers daily connections to Helsinki and other European cities around the year, and there are connections to some Asian cities during the winter season.

 As all of Lapland, Korouoma is easy to reach by car.
+There are multiple options for car rentals across the region.

 Crew & Filming Equipment